some-natalie/some-natalie/_posts/2022-11-21-kubernetes-CI-footguns.md

 But it looks so weird, right?
 The rules weren't written for large swimming pools.

-This is a bit of a counter-intuitive use of containers as VMs, despite my repitition of :sparkles: containers are not VMs :sparkles:.
+This is a bit of a counter-intuitive use of containers as VMs, despite my repetition of :sparkles: containers are not VMs :sparkles:.
 Containers weren't meant to be used this way, but it works well.
 The controls that an administrator has are different than for VMs or physical hardware - this doesn't mean it can't be done at all!
 Co-tenanting a bunch of different teams on a shared cluster provides enough economic advantages to incentivize some great cultural changes - empowering teams to move faster with ownership over their builds without having them also be solely responsible for it.

 ---